USING A TRIAL BINDER (a/k/a the Trial Notebook)

 Trial motions are different than the section on pending motions.
 Trial motions relate specifically to things that the attorney anticipates happening during the trial.
 For example, if it is a jury trial, there might be a Motion for Judgment Notwithstanding the Verdict or some other action that each party is asking the judge to take.

 - Any trial motions (directed verdict, dismissal, etc.) with the responses, reply, and sur-reply.

 - Authorities for all motions organized alphabetically by citation.

 SECTION X: Closing Statement

-This section is a work in progress that changes throughout the trial, depending on what happens throughout the trial.
+This section of your Trial Binder is a work in progress that changes throughout the trial, depending on what happens throughout the trial.
 The closing statement preparation starts with the Outline of Order of Proof and is supplemented with information that you can obtain through the trial notes and the detailed information you have added to your Working Exhibit List.
 For example, the attorney will want to be able to reference “exhibit 236 introduced through witness Doe.”

 - Outline of closing statement (and/or full text at closing)

 - Notes section for recording items to be added as trial progresses

 The jury instructions are what the judge reads to the jury before they deliberate.
 Each side submits their proposed instructions and the judge rules on the exact language that will be used when the judge instructs the jury on how the law applies to the case and the evidence they heard throughout the trial.